giantswarm/e2e-harness/README.md

     ├── example.go
     └── runner.go
 ```

 `project.yaml` defines how the end to end tests should be setup, which tests to
 run and how to tear them down.
 It includes the following fields:
+* `setup`: contains an array of steps to set the testing environment up.
+* `outOfClusterTest`: set of steps to execute checks as an external client
+* `inClusterTest`: configuration for the tests to be run as sonobuoy plugins, see
+below.
+* `teardown`: steps required to clean up the test environment.

 The rest of the files are an example of in cluster tests.
 These are executed as
 sonobuoy plugins.
 The example is written in go but you could use any langauge,
-see [the sonobuoy examples section]().
+see [the sonobuoy examples section](https://github.com/heptio/sonobuoy/tree/master/examples).
 These are the files included:

 * `Dockerfile`: Required, this is the image definition for the sonobuoy plugin that
 runs the in-cluster tests, see below for details.